By Payton Pietron, University of Montana

 Payton Pietron was a significant team member involved in the success of the UMontana app launch and has recently joined the Ex Libris campusM team as a Solutions Architect.

 My introduction to Ex Libris began with my work as a student developer at the University of Montana (UM).
-UM was using Ex Libris’ mobile campus solution, campusM, to power the new mobile experience for their students.
+UM was using Ex Libris’ mobile student engagement platform, campusM, to power the new mobile experience for their students.

 I created simple tiles using campusM’s Application Extension Kit (AEK), which proved to be a diverse front-end tool.
 I created basic screens that pulled in JSON or XML to populate fields.
 My focus soon shifted to building APIs and then consuming those APIs with the AEK to display data in relevant ways.
 I was in a unique position where I had both the developer perspective and the student perspective, which inevitably impacted how I designed additions to the app.